Campaigning Resources

 -

-eCampaigning Forum, an eActivism Practitioners Community, is aiming "to share expertise, explore where eCampaigning is going, strengthen the eCampaigning community and increase our capacity to use new media to stimulate change".
+eCampaigning Forum Network (or alternative link) is aiming "to share expertise, explore where eCampaigning is going, strengthen the eCampaigning community and increase our capacity to use new media to stimulate change".

 -